| Andalucia > Malaga > Pizarra

 The Queen’s bath:

 Pizarra is situated 30 kilometres away from Malaga, well communicated by road, bus or train.
-By bus, we must catch the M-231 line from Malaga to Alora, passing through Pizarra in between.
+By bus, take the M-231 line from Malaga to Alora, passing through Pizarra in between.
 Pizarra also has a train station along the C-2 line that also goes from Malaga to Alora.

 From Malaga to Pizarra